qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-03-kubernetes_introduction_1.md

 Data-change watchers, log tailers, logging and monitoring adapters, event publishers, etc.
 Proxies, bridges, and adapters.
 Controllers, managers, configurators, and updaters.

-Individual pods are not intended to run multiple instances of the same application, in general.
+**Individual pods are not intended to run multiple instances of the same application**, in general.

+## 小结

+A pod is a relatively tightly coupled group of containers that are scheduled onto the same host.

+1. It models an application-specific(面向应用) "virtual host" in a containerized environment.
+2. Pods serve as units of scheduling, deployment, and horizontal scaling/replication.
+3. Pods share fate, and share some resources, such as storage volumes and IP addresses.(网络通信和数据交互就非常方便且高效)

 ## Pod Operations

-**A pod is a relatively tightly coupled group of containers that are scheduled onto the same host.
-It models an application-specific "virtual host" in a containerized environment.
-Pods serve as units of scheduling, deployment, and horizontal scaling/replication.
-Pods share fate, and share some resources, such as storage volumes and IP addresses.**

 ### Creating a pod